 You’ll often hear that those over 50 are beyond the need for a partner and can get on fine alone.
 We hardly feel we need to even approach this, but consider this statistic.
 According to an AARP study, 70 percent of those between 50 and 64 declared that they were passionately in love.
 This more or less speaks for itself.
 We won’t deny, however, that there are some over 50s who are not at all interested in dating.
 A lack of interest is understandable, but outright declaring that love is only for the young is absolute rubbish.

 Lastly, men and women over a certain age are more respectful in the dating game, right?
 To some extent yes.
 Maturity does bring with it a certain deeper understanding of dating.
-Though, that doesn’t mean that the ‘wrong’ type no longer exists after a certain age.
+That doesn’t mean that the ‘wrong’ type no longer exists after a certain age.
 After all, insecurity exists in any age bracket.
 This means, by extension, that there are still a few bad apples that threaten to ruin it for everyone else.
 The trick is to throw back the bad apples and relish the ripe ones!

 Now that we’ve cleared up the misconceptions that surround dating after 50, we hope you get out of your comfort zone and give it a try.
 With age comes wisdom and experience, and that can make dating even more enjoyable.